-• This figure is a subset of the Total Attendance at Synchronous Programs.
-See Total Attendance at Synchronous Programs for more information about counting program session attendance.
+This figure is a subset of the Total Number of Live Program Sessions.
+See Live Program Session definition for more information about counting program sessions.

-Synchronous Virtual Program Attendance (question 3.28c)
+Total Live Virtual Program Attendance (question 3.26b)

 - The count of live attendance at virtual program sessions.
 Regardless of the number of formats in which a program session is offered, each attendee or view should only be counted once.
 Each attendee should be counted in the format category in which they attended or viewed the program session.
 Count each participant device connected to a virtual program as a single attendee.
 For program sessions hosted on Facebook Live, YouTube Live, or similar platforms, count peak concurrent viewers.
 For those hosted on videoconferencing platforms, count the maximum number of non-staff participants during the session.
-For virtual program sessions that are also recorded for later, on-demand, asynchronous viewing, exclude views that occur after the session has ended; these should be counted under Total Views of Asynchronous Program Presentations (Q3.29b).
-For program sessions that also have an in-person component, exclude in-person attendance; this should be counted under Synchronous In-Person Onsite Program Attendance (Q3.28a) or Synchronous In-Person Offsite Program Attendance (Q3.28b). - This figure is a subset of the Total Attendance at Synchronous Programs.
-See Total Attendance at Synchronous Programs for more information about counting program session attendance.
+For virtual program sessions that are also recorded for later, on-demand, prerecorded viewing, exclude views that occur after the session has ended; these should be counted under Total Views of Prerecorded Program Presentations (Q3.30).
+For program sessions that also have an in-person component, exclude in-person attendance; this should be counted under Live Onsite Program Attendance (Q3.24b) or Live Offsite Program Attendance (Q3.25b). - This figure is a subset of the Total Attendance at Live Programs.
+See Total Attendance at Live Programs for more information about counting program session attendance.

-One-on-One Program Attendance (question 3.29)
+Total Live Onsite Program Sessions (question 3.27)